 While a tremendous amount of research has been conducted into the endocannabinoid system, there is still a great deal that remains beyond the comprehension of scientists.
 The majority of medical doctors are not trained on the endocannabinoid system so can therefore not advise patients on treatments targeted to treat ailments using the science behind the endocannabinoid system.
 Certain diseases could simply be an aspect of clinical endocannabinoid deficiency.

 However, the future looks bright.
-With an increasing amount of research into the endocannabinoid system, Cannabis, CBD oil tinctures and other cannabinoids being undertaken, humanity’s understanding of these topics shall improve and ultimately result in medicines that can best treat conditions that involved the endocannabinoid system.
+With an increasing amount of research into the endocannabinoid system, Cannabis, CBD oil tinctures, CBD capsules and other cannabinoids being undertaken, humanity’s understanding of these topics shall improve and ultimately result in medicines that can best treat conditions that involved the endocannabinoid system.